Preparing to search

-Survey and control in the Core Zone is the responsibility of oak tree owners.
-However, the Forestry Commission reserves the right to issue Statutory Plant Health Notices (SPHNs) requiring infestation removal in the Core Zone if severe infestations threaten to spread into the Control Zone.
+Survey and control in the Established Area is the responsibility of oak tree owners.
+However, the Forestry Commission reserves the right to issue Statutory Plant Health Notices (SPHNs) requiring infestation removal in the Established Area if severe infestations threaten to spread into the Buffer Zone.
 Local authorities may also use their public health and safety powers to require removal.

 The Forestry Commission’s response to new outbreaks follows its OPM contingency plan.

 In July 2019, the UK Government introduced strengthened measures on the importation of most species of oak into England to protect native trees from the threat of OPM.
-The bolstered measures only permit imports of certain oak trees if they come from OPM-free countries, from designated OPM-free areas, including Protected Zones (PZ), or have been grown under complete physical protection for their lifetime.
+The bolstered measures only permit imports of certain oak trees if they come from OPM-free countries, from designated OPM-free areas, including the area free from the pest, or have been grown under complete physical protection for their lifetime.

 This Statutory Instrument (SI), was announced on 12 July 2019.
-It builds on measures introduced in August 2018 and applies to all oak trees, except cork oak (Quercus suber), over 1.2m.
-This is because these trees represent the greatest likelihood of introducing OPM into the UK PZ, because they are more susceptible to pest populations and more difficult to inspect.
-The restrictions cover not only imports into Great Britain from overseas, but also inland movements of trees from areas of England where OPM is already present, such as London and surrounding counties (i.e. areas outside the UK PZ).
+It builds on measures introduced in August 2018 and applies to all oak trees over 1.2m.
+This is because these trees represent the greatest likelihood of introducing OPM into the UK area free from the pest, because they are more susceptible to pest populations and more difficult to inspect.
+The restrictions cover not only imports into Great Britain from overseas, but also inland movements of trees from areas of England where OPM is already present, such as London and surrounding counties (i.e., areas outside the UK Pest Free Area).

 OPM is a native of central and southern Europe, where predators and environmental and ecological factors usually keep its numbers in check and minimise its impact.
 However, its range has been expanding northwards since the late 20th century.
 The expansion has been aided by the movement of live oak trees in trade which might have OPM present on them, and perhaps also by a warming climate.
 It is now established as far north as The Netherlands and northern Germany, and has occasionally been seen in Sweden.